-How Harsh Mariwala transformed Marico from a small family-run enterprise in 1988 into a FMCG major with a market capitalization of Rs.
-29,000 crores today
+Lessons on Leadership Series: How Harsh Mariwala transformed Marico from a small family-run enterprise in 1988 into a FMCG major with a market capitalization of 694.11 billion INR today.

 The corridor leading up to Harsh Mariwala’s office on the 8th floor of Marico’s headquarters, overlooking the Mumbai International airport, is adorned with inspirational quotes sculpted on the walls.
 There is a quote from Shankaracharya – “vision is the art of seeing what is invisible to others”– that caught my eye.
 Another one from Graham Bell read, “When one door closes, another opens.
 But often, we look so long at the closed door, we don’t see the open one.”

 As I reach Mariwala’s office, a contemporary, minimalistic space with glass walls separating a wonderfully manicured lawn, I notice a collection of management books.
 At the time of walking into his office, Mariwala was No. 35 on the Forbes India Rich List, with a net worth of over US $2.59 billion.
 But if I were to go by his office’s design, it was pretty clear that his passion for knowledge and learning is his real wealth.